cheatsnake/backend-cheats/README.md

     -   [Selection sort](https://en.wikipedia.org/wiki/Selection_sort)
         > At each step of the algorithm, the minimum element is searched for and then swapped with the current iteration element.
     -   [Recursion](https://en.wikipedia.org/wiki/Recursion)
         > When a function can call itself and so on to infinity.
-On the one hand, recursion-based solutions look very elegant, but on the other hand, this approach quickly leads to stack overflow and is recommended to be avoided.
+On the one hand, recursion-based solutions look very elegant, but on the other hand, this approach quickly leads to Stack Overflow and is recommended to be avoided.
     -   [Bubble sort](https://en.wikipedia.org/wiki/Bubble_sort)
         > At each iteration neighboring elements are sequentially compared, and if the order of the pair is wrong, the elements are swapped.
     -   [Quicksort](https://en.wikipedia.org/wiki/Quicksort)
         > Improved bubble sorting method.
     -   [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search)
-        > Allows to find all shortest paths from a given vertex of the graph.
+        > Allows finding all shortest paths from a given vertex of the graph.
     -   [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)
         > Finds the shortest paths between all vertices of a graph and their length.
     -   [Greedy algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm)